Lightweight Bike Touring Gear List

 Bicycle Touring Clothing List

-Cheap clothing is best for long distance bicycle touring.
-They will get covered in sweat and dirt and start to get destroyed quicker than on a short tour with access to washing machines on a regular basis.
+Cheap clothing is best for long-distance bicycle touring.
+They will get covered in sweat and dirt and start to get destroyed quicker than on a short tour with access to washing machines regularly.
 I also carry a set of town clothes for the times I spend in towns wandering around like a normal tourist.
 When I get to town I usually hand wash my clothing in a hotel sink and let them dry naturally, sometimes that means strapping them to the bicycle as I cycle.

 Bicycle Touring Clothing must serve the following purposes: